Introduction

 High deck cabins with balcony.
 Spacious cabins, different sizes, double bed, some with sofabed, TV, kettle, tea and coffee.

 High deck cabins with balcony.
-Spacious cabins, different sizes, flexible sleeping arrangements, some with sofabed, TV, kettle, tea and coffee.
+Spacious cabins, different sizes, flexible sleeping arrangements with double bed that can be divided into two single beds, some with sofabed, TV, kettle, tea and coffee.
 With limited view.

 Large accessible cabins without balcony.
 Middle decks, flexible sleeping arrangements, TV, kettle, tea and coffee.